ruslandede/ruslandede/README.md

 # Dede Ruslan - IT Business Analyst | QA Enthusiast
 ---

-<p>  IT Business Analyst with hands-on experience in end-to-end product development, including requirements gathering, business process modeling (BPMN), and documentation (BRD/FSD).
-Skilled in UI/UX design to deliver user-centered solutions, as well as Quality Assurance through test case development, UAT execution, and ensuring high-quality system delivery. </p>
+<p> IT Business Analyst with strong Quality Assurance experience, including test case development, UAT execution, and defect validation.
+Experienced in requirements analysis, BPMN, and BRD/FSD documentation, with additional involvement in project management to ensure high-quality and successful system delivery. </p>
 ---

 ## What I Do